What is TMJ/TMD

 Today we know that there are many causes of head and neck problems that may or may not be related to the temporomandibular joint.
 For this reason, although not as widely familiar, most dentists use “TMD” (for temporomandibular disorders) to more accurately describe the condition.

-normally think of a number of the symptoms of TMD as being medical conditions, not related to dentistry.
+You may normally think of a number of the symptoms of TMD as being medical conditions, not related to dentistry.
 This website will explain what they are, why the may involved your dentist, and how the dentist would diagnose and treat them.

 Pain or dysfunction of the head and neck is a very common condition and one that might be resolved very simply or might be very complex and frustrating to treat, depending upon the circumstances.